-In working with regression mixture modeling, there are several fundamental distinctions that we now highlight.
-First of all, one works with the family of conditional density functions in the form $f(y|h(x,\theta))$, which involves both the conditional density kernel $f$ and the link function $h$.
-Thus the strong identifiability condition that we define will inevitably involve both variables $x$ and $y$.
-The focus of modeling and inference is on the conditional distribution of $Y$ given covariate $X$, while the marginal distribution of $X$ is assumed unknown and of little interest.
+With regression mixture modeling, we move from the unconditional mixtures described above to conditional mixture models.
+Thus, there are several fundamental distinctions.
+First, one works with the family of conditional density functions in the form $f(y|h(x,\theta))$, which involves both the conditional density kernel $f$ and the link function $h$.
+A strong identifiability condition for conditional distributions that we develop will inevitably involve both variables $x$ and $y$.
+The focus of inference is on the conditional distribution of $Y$ given covariate $X$, while the marginal distribution of $X$ is assumed unknown and of little interest.
 Accordingly, the identifiability condition must ideally require as little information from the marginal distribution of the covariate as possible.
 Moreover, given that the identifiability condition holds, the inverse bound that we establish will be a lower bound on the \emph{expected} distance of the conditional densities, where the expectation is taken with respect to the marginal distribution of the covariate.
-This is also crucial because we will be able to establish rates of conditional density estimation in terms of the mentioned expected distance and use the inverse bound to derive the rates of convergence for the corresponding mixing parameters of interest.
+This is also crucial because we will obtain rates of conditional density estimation in terms of the mentioned expected distance and use the inverse bound to derive the rates of convergence for the corresponding mixing parameters of interest.

-Another interesting feature that distinguishes the notion of strong identifiability theory which we shall define for mixtures of conditional densities from that of (unconditional) mixture densities is that the former tends to be more easily satisfiable than the latter.
+Another interesting feature that distinguishes conditional mixtures from unconditional mixtures is that the former tends to satisfy strong identifiability conditions more easily than the latter.
 This is because of the role the covariate $x$ plays in providing more constraints that prevent the violation of the linear independence condition.
-For instance, it is trivial that an (unconditional) mixture of Bernoulli distributions is not identifiable, but it will be shown (not so easily) that the mixture of conditional distributions using the Bernoulli kernel is not only identifiable but also strongly identifiable.
-There are situations where there is a lack of strong identifiability, such as in the case of negative binomial regression mixtures, a model extensively employed in practice (e.g., see \cite{park2010bias, PARK2009683, LORD200535, LORD2006751, LORD2008751, MAHER1996281}), but we shall show that such situations occur precisely only in a Lebesgue measure zero subset of the parameter space.
+For instance, it is trivial that an unconditional mixture of Bernoulli distributions is not identifiable, but it will be shown (not so easily) that the mixture of conditional distributions using the Bernoulli kernel is not only identifiable but also strongly identifiable.
+There are situations where there is a lack of strong identifiability, such as in the case of negative binomial regression mixtures, a model extensively employed in practice (e.g., see \cite{park2010bias, PARK2009683}), but we shall show that such situations occur precisely only in a Lebesgue measure zero subset of the parameter space.